ac-kavali/Libft/readme.md

 | No overlap           | both      | both              | no problem      |

 ## just remember :
-#87CEEB *The simplest way to understand unsafe overlap: it occurs when the destination is within the source range and you're copying forward.*
+<span style="color:#87CEEB">The simplest way to understand unsafe overlap: it occurs when the destination is within the source range and you're copying forward.</span>